 Students may request testing accommodations for graduate level and professional school entrance exams, as well as licensure board exams.
 Be aware that the request process and documentation requirements vary for each exam and are established by the testing agency administering the exam.
 The Disability Resource Center does not have a role in contacting or providing information directly to testing agencies or testing locations.

 How to get started:

-Each exam will have specific information about overall registration, as well as the process for requesting accommodations.
+Each exam will have specific information about overall registration, acceptable documentation, and the process for requesting accommodations.
 Plan to begin the process at least 3 months in advance of when you would like/need to take the exam.
 A testing agency’s review process could take at least 6 to 8 weeks.

 • Dental Admission Test (DAT)

 • National Council of Examiners for Engineering and Surveying (NCEES)